-Around 33% of students originated from outside British Columbia, and many of these students, including international students, relocated to the province to attend TRU.
-In addition, some students are residents of British Columbia who would have left the province if not for the existence of TRU.
+Around 39% of students, including international students, originated from outside British Columbia, and many of these students relocated to the province to attend TRU.
+In addition, some students are residents of British Columbia, including Indigenous students, who would have left the province if not for the existence of TRU.
 The money that these relocated and retained students spent at local businesses toward living expenses is attributable to TRU.
-These expenditures added approximately \$99.7 million in income to the British Columbia economy in FY 2018-19.
-This is equivalent to supporting 1,484 jobs.
-Of this impact, \$64.8 million is attributable to international students who relocated to British Columbia to attend TRU.
+These expenditures added approximately \$159.9 million in income to the British Columbia economy in FY 2023-24.
+This is equivalent to supporting 1,712 jobs.
+Of this impact, \$90.4 million is attributable to international students who relocated to British Columbia to attend TRU, while another \$5.1 million is attributable to relocating and retained Indigenous students.